AC Omonia: Supporters

-Historically, Omonia has been one of the most popular teams in Cyprus since the creation of the club.
-A 2022 study conducted by the University of Nicosia found Omonia to be the most popular team on the island by far, with 30.7% of the approximately 1500 contestants stating they support the club.
+Historically, Omonia has been the most popular team in Cyprus since the creation of the club.
+A 2022 study conducted by the University of Nicosia found Omonia to be the most popular team on the island by far, with 30.7% of the approximately 1500 participants stating they support the club.

 Omonia holds the record for the most league tickets sold by a Cypriot team in a 32-game season (162,061 during the 2009–10 campaign).
 The club also holds the Cypriot record for the highest average attendance in a season (11,003 during the 2003–04 campaign).

 Left-wing politics

-Omonoia Nicosia was created in 1948 by left-wing players forced out of other teams in Cyprus after refusing to sign a pledge denouncing the Greek left during the Greek civil war.
+Omonoia Nicosia was created in 1948 by left-wing players forced out of other teams in Cyprus after refusing to sign a pledge denouncing the Greek left during the Greek Civil War.
 That identity stuck with the team throughout its history, and Omonia supporters are known for their left-leaning, socialist character, with many stating that they associate themselves with the Progressive Party of Working People.
 Omonia is also traditionally regarded as the club of "the people" and Cyprus' working class.
 Many of Omonia's supporters can be seen waving banners bearing Che Guevara's image.